How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 • If you’re changing careers, focus on transferable skills that demonstrate your ability to succeed even without direct experience in the field.

-Here is an example of how to write the body paragraphs of a cover letter:
+Here’s an example of how to write the body paragraphs of a cover letter:

-“In my most recent role as a marketing coordinator at BrightEdge Solutions, I led the launch of a digital campaign that increased lead generation by 37% in just three months.
+In my most recent role as a marketing coordinator at BrightEdge Solutions, I led the launch of a digital campaign that increased lead generation by 37% in just three months.
 I also collaborated with the sales and design teams to streamline content production, cutting turnaround time by 25% while boosting engagement across email and social platforms.
 My experience managing multiple campaign channels—from paid social to SEO content—has equipped me to step into a fast-paced role and make an immediate impact.

 What draws me to WILCO is more than your reputation—it’s your commitment to belonging and creativity.
 I bring not only a strong analytical mindset but also a genuine passion for brand storytelling that resonates with diverse audiences.
-Whether it’s running A/B tests to optimize conversion rates or crafting messaging that reflects a company’s core values, I take pride in delivering marketing that’s both strategic and human.”
+Whether it’s running A/B tests to optimize conversion rates or crafting messaging that reflects a company’s core values, I take pride in delivering marketing that’s both strategic and human.

 STEP 8

 Your closing paragraph should reiterate your enthusiasm for the role and the company, summarize why you’re a strong fit, and express your interest in an interview.
 Keep it concise and professional, and include a polite call to action, such as thanking the reader for their time and consideration.
-Here are a few examples of how to end a cover letter:

 I would welcome the chance to learn more about your upcoming initiatives and explore how my skills can support your marketing goals.
 Thank you for your time and consideration—I look forward to the possibility of contributing to the WILCO team.